mcmventura/fcdata2qc/README.md

 # fcdata2qc
-FCiências.ID recovered data to C3S Quality Control
+Converts the Chilean records recovered by FCiências.ID to the C3S Quality Control format